vgorbic1/mvc-framework/README.md

-## A Skeleton MVC Framework with Advanced Routing
+## A Skeleton MVC Framework with Advanced Routing and Contact Form
+### Business Requirements
+Create a basic website skeleton with a functional contact form.

+### Delivery
+The website is a basic application based on MVC design pattern.
+The code is written on PHP and requires any Web Server to run.
+Twig framework is used as a templating engine and Twitter Bootstrap 4 as a front-end templating framework.
+The form has a back-end string sanitizing and validation mechanisms.

+The website is deployed on appache server.
+[Demo](http://mvc.gorbich.com) site is available for a visual reference.

+### Process

 ### Structure
 - Create the MVC folder structure.
 Make public the web root directory.
 ### Routing